microsoft/PowerPlatformConnectors/certified-connectors/tyntec-Viber/README.md

 Tyntec Conversation API allows you to send customized Viber messages.

+Reach over 1 billion Viber users and interact with them to acquire new customers, expand your customer engagement, and provide customer care right on the messaging app.
+Use the connector to provide instant support for customer queries, notify delivery updates, send promotional offers with images and interactive buttons.

 ### User Cases of this connector
 - Use this connector in PowerApps Workflows (great for Marketing, CRM or Sales)
 - Send SMS messages using Azure Logic Apps